 Wheelchairs vs. Crutches: Navigating Mobility Options

-Wheelchairs and crutches are essential mobility aids that assist individuals with limited mobility, but they serve different purposes and come with distinct features.
+Wheelchairs and crutches are essential mobility aids for individuals with limited mobility, but they serve different purposes and have distinct features.
 In this comparison, we’ll explore the differences between wheelchairs and crutches to help you make the right choice.

 Wheelchairs